 A strategy is more than the sum of projects.
 It is a meaningful grouping of projects that work together to meet the strategic objectives.
-Benefits should be gained from synergies and conflicts avoided or minimized.
+Benefits should be gained from synergies and conflicts avoided or minimised.

-No magic button exists that allows a strategy to be developed, rather alternative strategies emerge from the process of analysing problems and opportunities and from reviewing existing programmes and plans.
+There is not a "magic button" that allows a strategy to be developed, rather alternative strategies emerge from the process of analysing problems and opportunities and also from reviewing existing programs and plans.

-Potential action areas will already have emerged in Phase 2 during the use of tools, such as problem tree analysis and force-field analysis.
-They typically relate to actions to overcome the root causes of problems, or actions to overcome restraining forces in force-field analysis.
+Potential action areas will already have emerged in Phase 2 during the use of tools such as problem tree analysis and force-field analysis.
+They typically relate to actions to overcome the "root causes" of problems, or actions to overcome "restraining forces" in force-field analysis.
 New action areas also have to be connected to existing plans, projects and programmes.
 These already have investment of time, money and political will.
 Linking to them can help a new strategy get underway quickly.
 Ignoring them can lead to early opposition.
-Sometimes existing projects can be modified to improve an overall strategy.
+Sometimes existing projects can be modified, for example in location to improve an overall strategy.